kellyjonbrazil/jc/docs/parsers/yaml.md

 Parameters:

-    proc_data:   (dictionary) raw structured data to process
+    proc_data:   (List of Dictionaries) raw structured data to process

 Returns:

-    List of dictionaries.
+    List of Dictionaries.
 Each dictionary represents a YAML document:

     [
       {